magomimmo/modern-cljs/doc/tutorial-13.md

 > `*re-email*` regular expression is not needed anymore.

 > NOTE 3: The original [Valip][3] also provides the built-in
-> `valid-domain-email?` predicate which, by running a DNS lookup, verify
+> `valid-domain-email?` predicate which, by running a DNS lookup,
-> even the validity of the email domain.
+> verify even the validity of the email domain.
 This is not a portable
-> predicate and as such it leaves in the `valip.java.predicates`
+> predicate and as such it now leaves in the `valip.java.predicates`
 > namespace of the [forked by Chas Emerick Valip library][2].

 We know need to update the `login.clj` by calling the just defined